rebcabin/tangledown/README.md

 </tangle>

 The whole program is in the function `tangle_all`.
+The `main` business lets the code run as a script and just calls `tangle_all` after getting and accumulating lines from the given Markdown file.

-All we do there is loop over all the lines in the input and substitute something wherever we see a `block` tag.
+All we do in `tangle_all` is loop over all the lines (`for k, lines_list in ...`) in the input and substitute something wherever we see a `block` tag.
 What do we substitute?
 The contents of a `noweb` tag with the same name as the `block` tag.

 The code will create the subdirectories needed.
 For example, if you tangle to file `foo/bar/baz/qux.py,` the code creates the directory chain `./foo/br/baz/` if it doesn't exist.
+(DUDE! the code won't create subdirectories under `~`, my home directory!)

 The code will also accumulate output for `tangle` files mentioned more than once.
-If you tangle to `qux.py` here and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.
+If you tangle to `qux.py` in one place and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.
+That's why the loop `for k, lines_list in tangle_files...` actually loops over lists of lines.
+Each list contains all the lines for a given output file.

 You can run Tangldedown as a script or  import it as a module.
 We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.